alt-romes/alt-romes.github.io/posts/2023-11-21-creating-a-macos-app-with-haskell-and-swift.md

 ## The RTS must be initialized

 Surprise!
 Running the application will fail at runtime, when `hs_factorial` is called.
-To call haskell functions from an executable written in other language, one must first initialize the Haskell runtime system, and terminate it when appropriate.
+To call Haskell functions from an executable written in another language, one must first initialize the GHC runtime system, and terminate it when appropriate.
 We need to call the functions `hs_init` and `hs_end`, exposed in `HsFFI.h`.
 We will write two wrapper functions in our foreign library to invoke instead, as suggested in the [FFI chapter of the GHC user guide](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/ffi.html#using-the-ffi-with-ghc).